oatpp/website/docs/docs/components/api-controller/README.md

 ```

 Note:
-- Body will be parsed using default ObjectMapper (the one passed to constructor of ApiController).
+- The body is parsed using default ObjectMapper (the one passed to the constructor of ApiController).

 ### The Whole Request Object Mapping